Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 | gender_M | -0.013 |

 <br>
-The coefficient value for each of the input variables, along with that of the intercept would make up the equation for the line of best fit for this particular model (or more accurately, in this case, it would be the plane of best fit, as we have multiple input variables).
+The coefficient value for each of the input variables, along with that of the intercept would make up the equation for the line of best fit for this particular model (or more accurately, in this case, it would be the plane of best fit, as I had multiple input variables).

-For each input variable, the coefficient value we see above tells us, with *everything else staying constant* how many units the output variable (loyalty score) would change with a *one-unit change* in this particular input variable.
+For each input variable, the coefficient value I saw above tells us, with *everything else staying constant* how many units the output variable (loyalty score) would change with a *one-unit change* in this particular input variable.

-To provide an example of this - in the table above, we can see that the *distance_from_store* input variable has a coefficient value of -0.201.
-This is saying that *loyalty_score* decreases by 0.201 (or 20% as loyalty score is a percentage or at least a decimal value between 0 and 1) for *every additional mile* that a customer lives from the store.
-This makes intuitive sense, as customers who live a long way from this store, most likely live near *another* store where they might do some of their shopping as well, whereas customers who live near this store, probably do a greater proportion of their shopping at this store...and hence have a higher loyalty score!
+To provide an example of this - in the table above, I could see that the *distance_from_store* input variable had a coefficient value of -0.201.
+This was saying that *loyalty_score* decreased by 0.201 (or 20% as loyalty score was a percentage or at least a decimal value between 0 and 1) for *every additional mile* that a customer lived from the store.
+This made intuitive sense, as customers who lived a long way from this store, most likely lived near *another* store where they might do some of their shopping as well, whereas customers who lived near this store, probably did a greater proportion of their shopping at this store...and hence had a higher loyalty score!

 ___
 <br>
 # Decision Tree <a name="regtree-title"></a>

-We will again utilize the scikit-learn library within Python to model our data using a Decision Tree.
-The code sections below are broken up into 4 key sections:
+I again utilized the scikit-learn library within Python to model my data using a Decision Tree.
+The code sections below were broken up into 4 key sections:

 * Data Import
 * Data Preprocessing